joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/using-native-json-functionality/index.md

 <div>

-Overriding `toJSON()` on the prototype is useful for changing a class’s JSON export behavior throughout an application.
+Overriding `toJSON()` on the prototype is useful for changing a class's JSON export behavior throughout an application.
 In some cases, though, your export logic might apply only to special cases under transient conditions.
 To accommodate such small-scope changes, you can use the `replacer` parameter of